-- 1. Purpose: To provide residential opportunities on existing lots with municipal sewer within the village. - 2.
+- 1. Purpose: To permit an opportunity for residential uses around the lake and in selected portions of the community close to the village and necessary services. - 2.
 Flood Hazard Areas: There may be some land within this district that is within the Flood Hazard Overlay District.
 Please check the Official Zoning Map and see Attachment A. - 3.
 Water Source Protection Areas: There may be some land within this district that is within the Water Sources Protection Overlay District.
-Please check the Official Zoning Map and see Section 201.J - B. R-40 Residential 40,000 District, Minimum Lot Size: Residential 40,000; Non-Residential 2 Acres - 1.
-Purpose: To permit an opportunity for residential uses around the lake and in selected portions of the community close to the village and necessary services. - 2.
+Please check the Official Zoning Map and see Section 201.J - C. RR 2A Rural Residential 2 Acre District, Minimum Lot Size: Two Acres - 1.
+Purpose: To provide residential opportunities in the major portions of the community to the extent that there are not substantial conflicts with natural resources. - 2.
 Flood Hazard Areas: There may be some land within this district that is within the Flood Hazard Overlay District.
 Please check the Official Zoning Map and see Attachment A. - 3.
 Water Source Protection Areas: There may be some land within this district that is within the Water Sources Protection Overlay District.
-Please check the Official Zoning Map and see Section 201.J - C. RR 2A Rural Residential 2 Acre District, Minimum Lot Size: Two Acres - 1.
-Purpose: To provide residential opportunities in the major portions of the community to the extent there are not substantial conflicts with natural resources.
+Please check the Official Zoning Map and see Section 201.J

-- 2. Flood Hazard Areas: There may be some land within this district that is within the Flood Hazard Overlay District.
-Please check the Official Zoning Map and see Attachment A. - 3.
-Water Source Protection Areas: There may be some land within this district that is within the Water Sources Protection Overlay District.
-Please check the Official Zoning Map and see Section 201.J - D. RR 5A Rural Residential 5 Acre District Minimum Lot Size: Five Acres - 1.
+- D. RR 5A Rural Residential 5 Acre District Minimum Lot Size: Five Acres - 1.
 Purpose: To provide for larger lots in environmentally sensitive portions of the community. - 2.
 Flood Hazard Areas: There may be some land within this district that is within the Flood Hazard Overlay District.
 Please check the Official Zoning Map and see Attachment A - 3.
 Water Source Protection Areas: There may be some land within this district that is within the Water Sources Protection Overlay District.
-Please check the Official Zoning Map and see Section 201.J - E. VC Village Commercial District: With municipal sewer 20,000 square feet; without municipal sewer one acre - 1.
+Please check the Official Zoning Map and see Section 201.J - E. VC Village Commercial District: With municipal sewer 20,000 sqaure feet; without municipal sewer one acre - 1.
 Purpose: To support the role of the village as the focus of social and economic activities in the community and to provide for residential, commercial and other compatible development that serves the needs of the community.
 Such development should occur at densities and uses that will maintain the traditional, social and physical character of the village and that will not exceed the capability of the lands, waters, services and facilities. - 2.
 Flood Hazard Areas: There may be some land within this district that is within the Flood Hazard Overlay District.
 Please check the Official Zoning Map and see Attachment A. - 3.
 Water Source Protection Areas: There may be some land within this district that is within the Water Sources Protection Overlay District.
-Please check the Official Zoning Map and see Section 201.J. - F. RC Recreation Commercial District:

-- 1. Purpose: To combine residential use with compatible commercial establishments in a traditional lake area setting in order to provide pleasant living conditions and to promote convenient shopping and services. - 2.
+Please check the Official Zoning Map and see Section 201.J. - F. RC Recreation Commercial District - 1.
+Purpose: To combine residential use with compatible commercial establishments in a traditional lake area setting in order to provide pleasant living conditions and to promote convenient shopping and services. - 2.
 Flood Hazard Areas: There may be some land within this district that is within the Flood Hazard Overlay District.
 Please check the Official Zoning Map and see Attachment A. - 3.
 Water Source Protection Areas: There may be some land within this district that is within the Water Sources Protection Overlay District.
-Please check the Official Zoning Map and see Section 201.J

-G. IND - Industrial District: Minimum Lot Size - 20 Acres
+Please check the Official Zoning Map and see Section 201.J - G. IND Industrial District Minimum Lot Size 20 Acres